merge-api/merge-hris-javascript/docs/EmployeesApi.md

   'cursor': cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw, // String | The pagination cursor value.
   'expand': employments,home_location,work_location,manager,team,company, // String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
   'includeRemoteData': true, // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
-  'includeSensitiveFields': true, // Boolean | Whether to include sensetive fields (such as social security numbers) in the response.
+  'includeSensitiveFields': true, // Boolean | Whether to include sensitive fields (such as social security numbers) in the response.
   'managerId': "managerId_example", // String | If provided, will only return employees for this manager.
   'modifiedAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified after this datetime.
   'modifiedBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified before this datetime.
   'pageSize': 56, // Number | Number of results to return per page.
-  'remoteId': "remoteId_example", // String | The API provider's ID for the given object.
+  'personalEmail': null, // String | If provided, will only return Employees with this personal email 'remoteId': "remoteId_example", // String | The API provider's ID for the given object.
   'teamId': "teamId_example", // String | If provided, will only return employees for this team.
-  'workLocationId': "workLocationId_example" // String | If provided, will only return employees for this location.
+  'workEmail': null, // String | If provided, will only return Employees with this work email 'workLocationId': "workLocationId_example" // String | If provided, will only return employees for this location.
 };
 apiInstance.employeesList(xAccountToken, opts, (error, data, response) => {